Skip to main content

 There are two main types of insomnia: primary insomnia and secondary insomnia.
 Primary insomnia is not directly caused by any underlying medical condition or substance use.
 On the other hand, secondary insomnia is caused by another medical condition, such as depression or chronic pain, or by substance use, such as alcohol or medication.

-The symptoms of insomnia can vary from person to person, but common signs include difficulty falling asleep, waking up frequently during the night, waking up too early in the morning, feeling tired upon waking, and experiencing daytime fatigue, irritability, or difficulty concentrating.
+The symptoms of insomnia can vary from person to person, but common signs include difficulty falling asleep, waking up frequently during the night, waking up too early in the morning, feeling upon waking, and experiencing daytime fatigue, irritability, or difficulty concentrating.

 Causes of insomnia